lolo859/vodka-dev/docs/vodka-lib-usage.md

 - `std::string text` : the text to print, should include `>` or `>>`
 - `int line` : the line number of the debug line
 - `std::string cell` : the name of the original cell
-- `bool debugmode` : if the debug mode has been actived by the user
+- `bool debug_mode` : if the debug mode has been actived by the user
 - `std::string verbose` : could be `a` for all, `r` for reduced or `e` for error only.
 This is mainly for deciding how line break should be inserted in the terminal.
 - `std::string file` : the source file in which the debug line was detected
 - `bool debug_info` : if debug infos such as `file`, `line` or `cell` should be printed as well